‘Bachelorette’ JoJo Fletcher Gets Re-Engaged To Jordan Rodgers With A Surprise Proposal And A Brand New Ring

 Even original Bachelorette star Trista Sutter chimed in with, “So much love!”

-The re-engagement news comes just as Jordan and JoJo looked at five wedding venues in California over the weekend, with the groom-to-be joking that his favorite part of the visits was the free champagne.
+The re-engagement news came just as Jordan and JoJo looked at five wedding venues in California over the weekend, with the groom-to-be joking that his favorite part of the visits was the free champagne.

 “Weddings are expensive,” Jordan added, before joking that the two should just get hitched in Vegas.

-Jordan Rodgers and JoJo Fletcher previously teased they will tie the knot in summer 2020.
+Jordan Rodgers and JoJo Fletcher previously teased that they will tie the knot in the summer of 2020.